 The assessment is designed to ensure that students are progressing satisfactorily and to address any problems with progress or the research project at a relatively early stage.
 It is not just a formality, and students must successfully complete the process in order to be registered for the PhD.
 Factors considered as part of the assessment include: the student’s ability and progress; suitability of the student’s project for a PhD; feasibility of achieving the projected aims within the three year period; and the academic suitability of the project in relationship to the requirements for the PhD Degree.

-Before submission of the first year report, the supervisor should decide whom to appoint as examiners and make arrangements.
-One examiner should be the student’s Graduate Advisor, but if this is not appropriate (perhaps because the advisor has been involved in the student’s PhD research), the examiner should be internal (within the department – perhaps, where appropriate, within the research group, but not the supervisor).
-The other examiner must be external (not within the research group but either within the department or a relevant expert in a related Cambridge department).
+Before submission of the first year report, the supervisor should decide whom to appoint as assessors and make arrangements.
+One assessor could be the student’s Graduate Advisor, but if this is not appropriate (perhaps because the advisor has been involved in the student’s PhD research), the assessors should be internal (within the department – perhaps, where appropriate, within the research group, but not the supervisor).
+The other assessor must be external (not within the research group but either within the department or a relevant expert in a related Cambridge department).

 Students should prepare a written report of between 6,000 and 8,000 words (excluding footnotes, references, etc.).
 The report should be in standard scientific format, and include the following: